Skip to main content

 1. TAXPAYERS WITH HABITUAL RESIDENCE IN SPANISH TERRITORY

-People residing in Spain who stay more than one hundred and eighty-three days, during the calendar year, in Spanish territory, will determine the Autonomous Community (or the Autonomous City of Ceuta or Melilla) where they reside according to the following criteria:
+Residents in Spain who remain in Spanish territory for more than one hundred and eighty-three days during the calendar year will determine the Autonomous Community (or the Autonomous City of Ceuta or Melilla) where they reside according to the following criteria:

-1. Stay for a greater number of days
+1. Staying for a longer number of days

 As a general rule, taxpayers are considered to have their residence in the Autonomous Community in whose territory they remain for the greatest number of days of the tax period.

-Unless proven otherwise, a natural person will be considered to remain in the territory of an Autonomous Community when their habitual residence is located in said territory.
+Unless proven otherwise, a natural person shall be deemed to reside in the territory of an Autonomous Community when his or her habitual residence is located in said territory.

 When it is not possible to determine permanence, they will be considered residents in the territory of the Autonomous Community where they have their main center of interests.

-The territory where they obtain the majority of the tax base for the Personal Income Tax will be considered as such, determined by the following income components:
+The territory where the majority of the taxable base of the Personal Income Tax is obtained, determined by the following income components, will be considered as such:

-1. Work income, which will be understood to be obtained where the respective work center is located, if it exists.
+1. Employment income, which will be deemed to be obtained where the respective workplace is located, if it exists.

-2. Income from real estate capital and capital gains derived from real estate, which will be understood to be obtained in the place where the property is located.
+2. Income from real estate capital and capital gains derived from real estate, which will be deemed to have been obtained in the place where the property is located.

-3. Income derived from economic activities, whether business or professional, which will be understood to be obtained where the management center of each of them is located.
+3. Income derived from economic activities, whether business or professional, which will be deemed to be obtained where the management centre of each of them is located.

 3. Last declared residence

-When residence cannot be determined in accordance with the previous criteria, they will be considered residents in the place of their last declared residence for the purposes of Personal Income Tax.
+When residence cannot be determined according to the above criteria, they will be considered residents at the place of their last declared residence for the purposes of Personal Income Tax.

-2. RESIDENTS WHO DO NOT STAY IN SPANISH TERRITORY MORE THAN 183 DAYS
+2. RESIDENTS WHO DO NOT REMAIN IN SPANISH TERRITORY FOR MORE THAN 183 DAYS

 3. RESIDENTS IN SPAIN BY RESIDENCE OF THE SPOUSE AND MINOR CHILDREN

-It is presumed, unless proven otherwise, that the taxpayer has his habitual residence in Spanish territory when the spouse who is not legally separated and the minor children who depend on him habitually reside in Spain.
+It is presumed, unless proven otherwise, that the taxpayer has his or her habitual residence in Spanish territory when the spouse who is not legally separated and the minor children who depend on the former habitually reside in Spain.

-Natural persons residing in Spanish territory, by application of this presumption, will be considered residents in the territory of the Autonomous Community in which the spouse not legally separated and the minor children who depend on them habitually reside.
+Natural persons resident in Spanish territory by application of this presumption will be considered residents in the territory of the Autonomous Community in which the legally non-separated spouse and minor children who depend on them habitually reside.

-AUTONOMOUS COMMUNITY IN IRPF IN CASE OF JOINT TAXATION
+AUTONOMOUS COMMUNITY IN PERSONAL INCOME TAX IN CASE OF JOINT TAXATION

-When, exceptionally, taxpayers integrated into a family unit have their habitual residence in different Communities and opt for joint taxation, the Autonomous Community will be determined according to where the member of said unit with the largest taxable base has his habitual residence in accordance with the rules. individualization of the tax.
+When, exceptionally, taxpayers in a family unit have their habitual residence in different Autonomous Communities and opt for joint taxation, the Autonomous Community will be determined according to where the member of said unit with the highest taxable base has his habitual residence in accordance with the rules for individualization of the tax.

-1. Spaniards, and members of their family unit, who are taxpayers for personal income tax, but who have their habitual residence abroad due to their status as members of Spanish diplomatic missions or consular offices, public officials or holders of official positions or employment, to referred to in article 10 of the Tax Law
+1. Spaniards, and members of their family unit, who are taxpayers for the IRPF, but who have their habitual residence abroad due to their status as members of Spanish diplomatic missions or consular offices, public officials or holders of official office or employment, as referred to in article 10 of the Income Tax Law.

 CHANGES OF RESIDENCE

-Natural persons residing in the territory of one Autonomous Community, who happen to have, in accordance with the previous rules, their habitual residence in that of another, will comply with their tax obligations in accordance with the new residence.
+Individuals residing in the territory of an Autonomous Community who, in accordance with the previous rules, have their habitual residence in another, will fulfil their tax obligations in accordance with the new residence.

 Changes of residence that do not produce effect

-However, changes of residence whose main objective is to achieve lower effective taxation of this tax will not take effect.
+However, changes of residence whose main objective is to achieve a lower effective tax rate on this tax will not take effect.

-It will be presumed, unless the new residence lasts continuously for at least three years, that there has been no change, when the following circumstances occur:
+It shall be presumed, unless the new residence is prolonged continuously for at least three years, that there has been no change, when the following circumstances occur:

-1. That in the year in which the change of residence occurs or in the following year, the tax base of the Personal Income Tax is higher by at least 50 percent than that of the year prior to the change.
+1. That in the year in which the change of residence occurs or in the following year, the taxable base of the Personal Income Tax is at least 50% higher than that of the year prior to the change.

-2. That in the year in which the situation referred to in the previous letter occurs, your effective taxation of the Personal Income Tax is lower than that which would have corresponded in accordance with the regulations applicable in the Autonomous Community in the one that resided prior to the change.
+2. That in the year in which the situation referred to in the previous letter occurs, your effective taxation for Personal Income Tax is lower than what would have corresponded in accordance with the regulations applicable in the Autonomous Community in which you resided prior to the change.

-3. That in the year following the one in which the situation referred to in letter a) above occurs, or in the following year, they once again have their habitual residence in the territory of the Autonomous Community in which they resided prior to the change. .
+3. That in the year following the one in which the situation referred to in letter a) above occurs, or in the following year, he/she once again has his/her habitual residence in the territory of the Autonomous Community in which he/she resided prior to the change.

-When it must be considered that there has been no change of residence, the taxpayer must present the corresponding complementary declarations, including late payment interest.
+When it is considered that there has been no change of residence, the taxpayer must submit the corresponding supplementary declarations, including late payment interest.

 COMPLETION

-The taxpayer must state, in the window that is displayed for this purpose, the Autonomous Community of residence that corresponds to each of the members of the family unit and the one applicable in the joint declaration, in accordance with the preceding rules, selecting the same from the list that is displayed in each of the boxes provided for this purpose.
+The taxpayer must indicate, in the window that appears for this purpose, the Autonomous Community of residence that corresponds to each of the members of the family unit and the one applicable in the joint declaration, in accordance with the preceding rules, selecting it from the list that appears in each of the boxes provided for this purpose.